Kadal (2013 film): Plot

-Bergmans visits Sam in prison and admits that he got the woman to implicate him falsely, to prove that evil will always triumph.
+Bergmans visits Sam in prison and admits that he got the woman to implicate him falsely to prove that evil will always triumph.
 When Sam returns from prison, he discovers that Thomas has fallen in cahoots with Bergmans in his smuggling trade and has committed many sins in his desire to make the village people bow before him.
 Thomas and Bea have also fallen in love with each other and come to seek Sam's blessings.
 Thomas subsequently gets to know that Bea is Bergmans's daughter.
 Thomas takes Bea to Bergmans's house to trigger some long-lost memories when she recalls all the previous horrific incidents of her father, including the one of killing her mother.
-Bergmans gets angry, abducts Sam and Bea in his boat, and goes out to sea with an intent to kill them.
-However, even after a few feeble attempts, the self-professed son of Satan who disavows all family attachment is unable to get himself to kill his daughter.
-Thomas comes chasing them, and after a long drawn-fight amongst the three, he and Sam manage to subdue Bergmans.
+Bergmans gets angry, abducts Sam and Bea in his boat, and goes out to sea to kill them.
+However, even after a few feeble attempts, Bergmans who claims to have no emotional ties to family finds himself unable to kill his own daughter..
+Thomas comes chasing them, and after a long fight between the three, he and Sam subdue Bergmans.

-The film ends on a note that good finally triumphs over evil, whether it be Sam and Thomas's triumph over Bergmans, Thomas's own suppressing of his bad inclination and rejoining forces with Sam, or Bergmans's good nature coming out in his inability to kill Bea.
+The film ends on a note that good finally triumphs over evil, whether Sam and Thomas's triumph over Bergmans, Thomas's suppression of his sinister inclination and rejoining forces with Sam, or Bergmans's good nature coming out in his inability to kill Bea.

 Cast

+As per the film's opening and closing credits.